freezedev/lyria-template/README.md

 Dependencies
 ------------

+* Lyria and its dependencies:
   * Handlebars Runtime (default templating engine of Lyria)
   * Require.JS or any other AMD loader (Lyria uses with Almond.JS by default)
+  * Detectr
+  * Eventmap
+  * Gameboard
 * Modernizr (Optional, but included by default)
-* Detectr
-* Lyris of course

 Features
 --------